With Bill Morgan, Psy.D., Susan Morgan, MSN, RN, CS and Ronald Siegel, Psy.D.

 The retreat will end at 8:30 am on the last day of the retreat.

-Cancellations.
 Late cancellations are costly and mean that others cannot attend the retreat.
-If you cancel 45 or more days prior to your retreat we charge a $50 administrative fee.
+If you cancel 45 or more days prior to your retreat we will issue a full refund less a $50 administrative fee.
 If you cancel less than 45 days before the retreat, you will be responsible for half of your retreat fees.
-All refund requests must be faxed to the Registrar at 575-751-4038.
 If you withdraw less than 10 business days before the start of your retreat, you will not receive a refund or transfer option.
+All refund requests must be emailed to email@example.com.

-Transfers.
-To transfer from one retreat to another, you must notify Vallecitos at least 10 business days before the original retreat.
+To transfer from one retreat to another, you must notify us at least 10 business days before the original retreat.
 There is a $50 fee per transfer, and no more than two transfers will be accepted.
-Prior to the start of the retreat, you may designate another person to attend in your place; there is no fee for this.
+Prior to the start of the retreat, you may designate another person to attend in your place.
+There is no fee for this.

 About the Teachers: